-John 14:1-4 “… I will come again and will take you to myself, that where I am you may be also.
-And you know the way to where I am going.”
+If I go and prepare a place for you, I will come again and will receive you to myself; that where I am, you may be also.
+You know where I go, and you know the way.”
+John 14:3-4 (WEB)

 Pay attention to the very last sentence. “…you know the way to where I am going.”

 Did you know that there are two judgment days?
-One is at the judgment seat of Christ (Bema) and the other is The Great White Throne.
+One is at the judgment seat of Christ (Bema) and the other is the Great White Throne.
 You definitely want to miss the second one.
-The difference is defined in scripture in Romans 14 (linked below) and in Revelation 20:11-15.
+The difference is defined in Scripture in Romans 14 and in Revelation 20:11-15.

 What have you been doing with your life since you chose to follow Jesus?
-Have you shared the Gospel?
-Have you freely forgiven others?
-Have you been faithful to the body of Christ?
-Have you been stuck in habitual sin?
-Do you judge other believers or lost people?
-The Bible says that we either offer Jesus “wood, hay and stubble or gold, silver or precious stones.”
+The Bible says that we either offer Jesus “wood, hay, and stubble or gold, silver, or precious stones.”
+(1 Corinthians 3:12-15)

 To live knowing that our name is written in the Book of Life, but to be disobedient is an abuse of God’s grace.
 That lifestyle grieves the Holy Spirit.
 And it is disdainful to Jesus, who paid such a high cost for you and me to be redeemed.

-1 John 2:28 Now, little children, remain in him, that when he appears, we may have boldness, and not be ashamed before him at his coming.
+Now, little children, remain in Him, that when He appears, we may have boldness and not be ashamed before Him at His coming.
+1 John 2:28 (WEB)

 After the (Bema), we will attend The Wedding Supper of the Lamb.
 According to the angel who spoke in The Book of Revelation, here is the promise confirmed by Jesus on that beautiful day.
 Revelation 19:7-10.